nicholaswmin/mine/README.md

 > `nicholaswmin.json`
 > started as ripoff of Atom's One Dark theme; most choices are now deliberate.

+- mute visual fluff, blend borders where possible and flatten shadows
 - inline code-completions use unobtrusive muted palette; avoid interference with actual typing.
 - code completions popup blends unobtrusively with background; borderless,